-- Location is the data centre the Load Balancer will be created in.
+- Location is the data centre in which the Load Balancer will be created.
 Choose the same location as your backend Cloud Servers.

 - Plan allows you to pick the session capacity and number of nodes employed by the Load Balancer.

 - Service name asks you to set a unique name for your Load Balancer service

 Once you’ve made your selections, click the Next button to proceed.

 Note that the network configuration can only be set at service creation and cannot be changed later.

 - Public access when enabled allows the Load Balancer to listen for public connections.
 Disable this setting if you plan to use the Load Balancer internally only.